AliAmini7/ml-zoom/project 2/README.md

 # How to test the deployement?
 After deploying the predictive system, you can test it via the predict_test.py file provided.
-It posts the information of an employee and gets the probability of that employee leaving the company.
+It posts the information of a client and gets the probability of that client applying for a product.